Destiny in Philosophy

 Fatalism, or the belief and acceptance that events and occurrences are inevitable and come to pass regardless of any circumstance, is a prevalent idea across many cultural perspectives.
 The term is derived from the Fatae or the Fates, the three Roman Goddesses of Destiny modelled on the three Greek Moirai.
 Fatum is Latin for Destiny.
 It is derived from fas, fari, which mean to speak, to predict and to reveal a hidden truth.

+Fatum and the Fatae, over time, developed to fate and the fates in English and other languages.
 Fate is used as an alternative word for Destiny, although fate is often seen as a darker and more unavoidable power.
 The three lovely fates determined each human's thread of life by designating its portion, spinning each human story and, finally, cutting the cord that resembles physical existence.

 If the role Destiny and fate play in the realms of ancient myths is of interest to you, why not read my article Mythology and Destiny?

 As we can see, depending on the point of view, definitions of the driving force and unrivalled power that propels the universe differ.
-In the religious setting of theological fatalism, the original force is channelled to add more power to the tool box of an omnipotent God figure.
+In the religious setting of theological fatalism, the original force is channelled to add more power to the toolbox of an omnipotent God figure.
 To ancient philosophy, the irresistible energy would be based on the principles of Destiny and necessity, the universe, nature, or logical laws, even actioned through causal determinism.

 And on the design of the fates or Moirai, of course, and then some.